 Fourth grade marks a student’s entrance into the upper cluster, categorized as grades four through six.
-Moving into the upper cluster means students have an increased level of ownership and personal responsibility for their learning.
+Responsibility and independence are central themes throughout the fourth-grade year.
+Moving into the upper cluster means students have an increased level of ownership of and personal responsibility for their learning.

-Responsibility and organization are central themes throughout the fourth-grade year.
 To teach and nurture these skills, specific structures are put in place across the curriculum.
-Challenging and complex projects are scaffolded into manageable parts, allowing each student to be successful at each step, increasing confidence and independence along the way.
-Some students are inherently organized, while others need to be taught specific strategies to improve their organizational skills.
-Examples of these include using a daily student planner, categorizing papers into three-ring binders, establishing systematized procedures for research projects, and setting up expectations for maintaining personal supplies and materials.
+Challenging and complex projects are scaffolded into manageable parts, allowing each student to be successful at each step, increasing confidence, independence, and accountability along the way.
+Weekly centers allow students to work in small groups on a variety of activities to promote choice, differentiation of academic instruction, opportunities for small-group sharing and discussion, and ownership of learning.

 The overarching goal is to help fourth-graders become fluent, avid, and critical readers and writers.

 Everyday Mathematics: The University of Chicago School Mathematics Project forms the basis of math instruction in fourth grade.
 The series is designed to present real-life application of math concepts and enhance critical thinking skills.
 It emphasizes various ways to arrive at a solution, as well as increase basic concepts and skills.
 There is a mixture of whole-class instruction, small-group centers, partner work, and independent practice.

-Thematic Studies (Social Studies and Science)
+Thematic Studies (Social Studies)

 Technology in the Classroom